 The Best Camera for Travel

 UPDATE: I first wrote this article in 2018.
-But I checked again in 2019 if there was a new camera that fits all the criteria I detail below but nope, this is still the best camera for travel in 2018 and 2019.
+But I checked again in 2024 if there was a new camera that fits all the criteria I detail below but nope, the Panasonic is still the best camera for travel today.
+And the Canon has been updated to the latest revision.

 A good travel camera should be versatile enough to handle a variety of situations while being easy to carry about.
 Depending on your style of travel, this could change but a lot of factors stay the same.
 Given the list of features I think are really valuable while traveling, what’s the best camera out there?